 The Working Group is conducting a comprehensive review of the current conditions to identify gaps and opportunities for improvement to best achieve the goals set forth in the Early Childhood Care and Education Strategic Plan and the Governor's 2030 Plan (discussed further below).
-The Working Group will develop a report that includes recommendations regarding the governance of early childhood programs in the state.
+The Working Group was charged with developing a report that includes recommendations regarding the governance of early childhood programs in the state.
 The recommendations will address, but need not be limited to: